ukend0464/minesweeper/README.md

 - Reviving classic games with modern implementations
 - Game development using Godot engine
 - Exploring new programming challenges
+- Travel and adventure, with current plans to move to South America

 ## Other Projects by the Author

 - **Jupiter Star**: A space exploration game where you navigate the solar system, built with Godot game engine.
 Currently in concept phase.
+- **Adventure**: Planning a significant life change with a move to South America.
+This ongoing personal project represents the author's adventurous spirit and desire to experience new cultures.

 ## License